 Game Day Nutrition – What About Pre-Workout Supplements and Energy Drinks

 When putting together your game day nutrition plan, questions may arise regarding the use of pre-workout supplements and energy drinks.

 It can be tempting to think a pre-workout supplement is necessary to provide you with the energy needed for competition.
 Use caution with pre-workout supplements, as many contain added stimulants and mega-doses of nutrients that are not necessary prior to exercise.

 If you are reviewing a pre-workout supplement, consider the following:

 Is the supplement third-party tested?

 Sports supplements are not regulated by the Food and Drug Administration in the same way that food is.
 When a supplement is third-party tested an outside organization has evaluated the supplement for accuracy of ingredients.
-Two companies that evaluate sports supplements are NSF International Certified for Sport and Informed Sport.

 Does the supplement contain a proprietary blend?

 Many supplements contain a proprietary or confidential blend of ingredients.
 The supplement label will typically list the ingredients within the blend, but not amounts.

 Use caution with proprietary blends.
 If a product label does not tell you the name of the ingredient and the amount included, you cannot evaluate the potential effectiveness of the product.